 3. Restaurante Rabelos

 We also tried Restaurante Rabelos nearby at Av Diego Leite, 68, Vila Nova de Gaia 4400-111.
-The tourist menu here was 25 euros for two people, but then drinks had to be added to this.
-We only made one visit here, as it didn’t seem as good value as Beira Rio, our favorite.
+The tourist menu here was 25 euros for two people, but drinks had to be added to the bill.
+We only visited once, as it did not seem as good value as Beira Rio, our favorite.

-Both restaurants offered the option of dining outside with views back across to Porto on the opposite bank and towards Ponte Dom Luis 1.
+Both restaurants offered the option of dining outside with views back across the River Douro to Porto on the opposite bank and towards Ponte Dom Luis 1.
 There was also entertainment provided by roving musicians.

 4. El Corte Ingles

 An even better option and one which we noticed the first time we went to El Corte Ingles was the midweek lunchtime buffet, at 9.95 euros each, with an additional 1.80 euros for a liter of spring water.
-It seemed popular with the Portuguese and it's always a good sign if the locals dine somewhere.
+It seemed popular with the Portuguese.
+It is always a good sign when the locals dine somewhere.
 If you have worked up an appetite, this all-you-can-eat approach to dining might suit you better.
-We just had to go back another time to give it a try and this menu didn’t disappoint.
+We just had to go back another time to give it a try.
+The buffet menu did not disappoint.